What does a doula DO-la?

 I get so excited when people talk about their butt holes

-Are doulas medical advocates?
 You would likely get a different answer from every doula you asked.
 Some training organizations explicitly teach their doulas to never interact with medical staff, that they are not allowed to advocate for their client.
 Others teach the exact opposite: that you must go in blazing hot and ready to burn the entire system to the ground.

 I generally find myself somewhere in the middle of those two extremes.
+While I do believe that the medical system is broken, I do not blame the individuals who are a part of it.
 I believe that doulas can help to slow down the room and bring a sense of humanity back in.
 I make it a point to chat with your nurse because I know you'll get better care if everyone feels relaxed and comfortable in your room.
 Even the really grumpy ones come around to me eventually.
-Every once in a while, I witness a provider ignore my client.
-In those moments, I do amplify their concerns.
-I do sometimes witness unavoidable trauma.
-When the big scary moments happen, I hold hands and breathe.
-Later, I help clients process and find resources.

 FAQs